Personifications of death: Slavic

 "Fairy tale", drawing by Taras Shevchenko.
 Death is depicted as a female skeleton with a scythe.

 In Poland, Death – Śmierć or kostucha – has an appearance similar to the Grim Reaper, although its robe was traditionally white instead of black.
 Because the word śmierć is feminine in gender, death is frequently portrayed as a skeletal old woman, as depicted in 15th-century dialogue "Rozmowa Mistrza Polikarpa ze Śmiercią" (Latin: "Dialogus inter Mortem et Magistrum Polikarpum").

 In Serbia and other South Slavic countries, the Grim Reaper is well known as Smrt ("Death") or Kosač ("Reaper").
 Slavic people found this very similar to the Devil and other dark powers.
 One popular saying about death is: Smrt ne bira ni vreme, ni mesto, ni godinu ("Death does not choose a time, place or year" – which means death is destiny.)

 Morana is a Slavic goddess of winter time, death and rebirth.
 A figurine of the same name is traditionally created at the end of winter/beginning of spring and symbolically taken away from villages to be set in fire and/or thrown into a river, that takes her away from the world of the living.

-In the Czech Republic, the medieval Prague Astronomical Clock carries a depiction of Death striking the hour.
+In Czechia, the medieval Prague Astronomical Clock carries a depiction of Death striking the hour.
 A version first appeared in 1490.